This medicine is a quinolone antibiotic that treats infections.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines and foods can affect how ofloxacin works.
-Tell your doctor knows if you are using cimetidine, cyclosporine, probenecid, theophylline, a steroid medicine (such as hydrocortisone, methylprednisolone, prednisone), a blood thinner (such as warfarin), diabetes medicine (such as glyburide, insulin), an NSAID pain or arthritis medicine (such as celecoxib, diclofenac, ibuprofen, naproxen), or medicine for heart rhythm problems (such as amiodarone, procainamide, quinidine, sotalol).
+- Some medicines and foods can affect how norfloxacin works.
+Tell your doctor if you are using cisapride, clozapine, cyclosporine, erythromycin, nitrofurantoin, probenecid, ropinirole, tacrine, theophylline, tizanidine, a steroid medicine (such as hydrocortisone, methylprednisolone, prednisone), a blood thinner (such as warfarin), a diabetes medicine (such as glyburide), medicine for depression, medicine for mental illness, NSAID pain medicine (such as aspirin, celecoxib, diclofenac, ibuprofen, naproxen), or medicine for heart rhythm problems (such as amiodarone, procainamide, quinidine, sotalol).

 - Some minerals and medicines can keep your body from absorbing this medicine.
-You may need to take ofloxacin at least 2 hours before or 2 hours after you take these medicines.
-These include magnesium, aluminum, calcium, zinc, iron, sucralfate, and didanosine.
+You may need to take norfloxacin at least 2 hours before or 2 hours after you take these medicines.
+These include magnesium, aluminum, zinc, iron, sucralfate, and didanosine.
 Ask your pharmacist for more information.

 Warnings While Using This Medicine